trivisa-itihasa/SimpleCustomDiscs/README.md

 # SimpleCustomDiscs
-Spigot plugin which adds discs and music you uploaded to Minecraft.
+Spigot plugin which adds discs and music you uploaded to server.